The Best 2 Things to Do in Page Arizona!

 How to get to Antelope Canyon and Horseshoe Bend?

 While there are several small airports closer to Page, Arizona, your best two options for large international airports are Las Vegas, Nevada (LAS) or Phoenix, Arizona (PHX).
 We incorporated our visit to Page during our two week road trip from Salt Lake City, Utah to Phoenix, Arizona.
-This is a perfect side trip to incorporate into any Utah National Parks road trip, a visit to Las Vegas, or an add on to your Grand Canyon vacation.
+This is a perfect side trip to incorporate into any Utah National Parks road trip, day trip from Las Vegas, or an add on to your Grand Canyon vacation.

 - From Page, Arizona to Las Vegas drive time is about 4.5 hours.